opennetworkinglab/aether-docs/onramp/directory.rst

 Source code for Aether and all of its subsystems can be found in the following repositories:

-* Gerrit repository for the CORD Project (https://gerrit.opencord.org): Helm Charts for ROC and JJB specifications for the jobs that implement the CI pipeline.

 * GitHub repository for the OMEC Project (https://github.com/omec-project): Microservices for SD-Core, plus the emulator (gNBsim) that subjects SD-Core to RAN workloads.